SciML/Surrogates.jl/docs/src/gek.md

 ### Building a surrogate

-With our sampled points we can build the Gradient Enhanced Kriging surrogate using the `GEK` function.
+With our sampled points, we can build the Gradient Enhanced Kriging surrogate using the `GEK` function.

 ```@example GEK1D